-- Use UL-Listed, vinyl-coated insulated copper wires for operation with a continuous maximum permitted temperature of 75 °C at 600 V. - Remove all unwanted objects that are near the terminal block connections.

-- Remove the insulation from the connection wires to the wire stripping lengths shown in the manual. - Do not solder stranded wire.
-Soldered wire connections can become loose over time and cause unsatisfactory drive performance. - Put the wire all the way into the terminal block.
-Remove the insulation from the wire to the recommended wire stripping length to fit the wire with insulation in the plastic housing. - Use a torque driver, torque ratchet, or torque wrench for the screws.
+- Use UL-Listed, vinyl-coated insulated copper wires for operation with a continuous maximum permitted temperature of 75 °C at 600 V. - Remove all unwanted objects that are near the terminal block connections. - Remove the insulation from the connection wires to the wire stripping lengths shown in the manual. - Do not use bent or crushed wires.
+Remove the damaged end of the wire before you use it.
+Incorrect connections can cause death or serious injury from fire. - Do not solder stranded wire.
+Soldered wire connections can become loose over time and cause unsatisfactory drive performance. - If you use stranded wire, make sure that all of the wire strands are in the connection.
+Also, do not twist the stranded wire too much.
+Incorrect connections can cause death or serious injury from fire. - Put the wire all the way into the terminal block.
+Remove the insulation from the wire to the recommended wire stripping length to fit the wire with insulation in the plastic housing.

+- Use a torque driver, torque ratchet, or torque wrench for the screws.
 A slotted driver or a hex tool will be necessary to wire the screw clamp terminal.
-Use applicable tools as specified by the recommended conditions in the product manual. - Users can purchase wiring tools from Yaskawa.
-Contact Yaskawa or your nearest sales representative for more information. - Wire gauges on the drive you are replacing may not match the wire gauge ranges on your new drive.
+Use applicable tools as specified by the recommended conditions in the product manual. - If you use power tools to tighten the terminal screws, use a low speed setting (300 to 400 r/min).
+Failure to obey can cause damage to the terminal screws. - Users can purchase wiring tools from Yaskawa.
+Contact Yaskawa or your nearest sales representative for more information. - Wire gauges on existing drive models to be replaced may not match wire gauge ranges on new drives.
 Contact Yaskawa or your nearest sales representative for more information about the connection procedures. - Do not tighten the terminal screws at an angle of 5 degrees or more.
 Failure to obey can cause damage to the terminal screws.

 If you damage a terminal screw, contact Yaskawa or your nearest sales representative.